 - 4 teaspoons vanilla

-- 4 cups semi-sweet or milk chocolate chips, or more chocolate chips depending on how chocolatey you like them
+- 4 cups semi-sweet or milk chocolate chips, about 24 ounces of chocolate chips

 - flakey sea salt, optional

 - Preheat oven to 375°F.

 - Cream together sugars and butter with mixer on high speed (I use my KitchenAid mixer).

 - Add chocolate chips and stir with spatula (The batter is thick so I add a cup at a time and just gently mix into the top of the batter and scoop out the cookies from there and then add more chocolate chips as I go).

 - Cover cookie sheets with parchment paper or baking mat.